mkollaro/launchpadstats/README.md

 Stackalytics CLI
 ================

-Get the Stackalytics data and create CSV tables out of them.
+Get the Stackalytics data and create CSV or HTML tables out of them.
 The CSV output uses `;` as a delimiter.

 Each section in the configuration file corresponds to a table name, which can have a certain table type and overwrite the default values.
 Currently